-This procedure does not apply to safeguarding concerns regarding children or allegations of abuse made against teachers, and other staff, including supply teachers and volunteers, which are managed
+This procedure does not apply to safeguarding concerns regarding children or allegations of abuse made against teachers, and other staff, including supply teachers and volunteers, which are managed under the School's Safeguarding Policy and is distinct from formal staff disciplinary, grievance or capability proceedings.

-- under the School's Safeguarding Policy and is distinct from formal staff disciplinary, grievance or capability proceedings. - Appeals regarding a permanent exclusion, required removal and suspension are managed in accordance with Stage 3 of this procedure.
-Appeals against admissions are managed under the Admissions Policy, available on our website - Where the complaint concerns a third party or service used by the School, please complain directly to the third party - For Subject Access Requests please see our Data Protection area - For whistleblowing (raising concerns), please refer to the UL whistleblowing policy, available on request from the Principal's Office. - It should be noted that any member of the public may raise a legitimate concern or complaint with a school.
-In these rare instances and at the Principal's discretion, the Principal is authorised to investigate and respond to the complainant in writing within a reasonable time frame.
-We would expect this process to be completed in line with the timescales indicated at Stage 2 of the Complaints Policy.
+- Appeals regarding a permanent exclusion, required removal and suspension are managed in accordance with Stage 3 of this procedure.
+Appeals against admissions are managed under the Admissions Policy, available on our website - Where the complaint concerns a third party or service used by the School, please complain directly to the third party - For Subject Access Requests please see our Data Protection area - For whistleblowing (raising concerns), please refer to the UL whistleblowing policy, available on request from the Principal's Office. - It should be noted that any member of the public may raise a legitimate concern or complaint with a School.
+In these rare instances, the Principal is authorised to investigate and respond to the complainant in writing.
+This process would be completed in line with the timescales indicated at stage 2 of the complaint policy.